Vidhyalayam/vidhyalayam.github.io/_magazine/From_the_founderer_ desk.md

 ---
 layout: magazine
-title: From the founderer's desk
+title: From the founder's desk
 author: Ranjith Tharayil
-affiliation:  Founderer Vidhyalayam.Online
+affiliation:  Founder Vidhyalayam.Online
 subTitle: Agility is a lot more about unlearning than learning
 abstract: If we were a bunch of seasoned programmers, I am pretty sure we would have taken much more time and a ton of politics.
 This experience has taught me that to "be Agile" is natural for these students.
 Somewhere we professionals "unlearned" it and we are struggling to learn it again.
 date:  Sep 01 ,2020